devajay07/SpeedySend/README.md

-# [**Airdropp.in**](https://www.airdropp.in) - Free, fast, secure live data sharing
+# [**SpeedySend.in**](https://www.speedysend.in) - Free, fast, secure live data sharing

-Airdropp.in allows users to share data in real time and seamlessly without the need for a central server.
+SpeedySend.in allows users to share data in real time and seamlessly without the need for a central server.
-Using the power of WebRTC technology, Airdropp.in creates a direct connection between clients, providing high-speed transactions, end-to-end encryption and complete data privacy.
+Using the power of WebRTC technology, SpeedySend.in creates a direct connection between clients, providing high-speed transactions, end-to-end encryption and complete data privacy.

 **Key Features:**

-- **Peer-to-Peer File Sharing:** Airdropp.in enables users to share files directly with each other, eliminating the need for intermediaries and providing a blazing-fast file transfer experience.
+- **Peer-to-Peer File Sharing:** SpeedySend.in enables users to share files directly with each other, eliminating the need for intermediaries and providing a blazing-fast file transfer experience.

 - **Secure and Private:** With end-to-end encryption, your files remain confidential and secure during the entire transfer process.
 No data is stored on any server, ensuring complete privacy.

-- **No Data Compromising:** Airdropp.in operates solely through the WebRTC data channel, ensuring that your files never pass through a central server, reducing the risk of data breaches or unauthorized access.
+- **No Data Compromising:** SpeedySend.in operates solely through the WebRTC data channel, ensuring that your files never pass through a central server, reducing the risk of data breaches or unauthorized access.

-- **Handling Large Data Files:** Airdropp.in is designed to handle large data files, making it suitable for professionals and individuals who need to transfer significant amounts of data quickly.
+- **Handling Large Data Files:** SpeedySend.in is designed to handle large data files, making it suitable for professionals and individuals who need to transfer significant amounts of data quickly.

-- **User-Friendly Interface:** A simple and intuitive user interface makes Airdropp.in accessible to all users, regardless of technical expertise.
+- **User-Friendly Interface:** A simple and intuitive user interface makes SpeedySend.in accessible to all users, regardless of technical expertise.

-- **Try It Now:** Experience the power of Airdropp.in by visiting [https://www.airdropp.in](https://www.airdropp.in).
+- **Try It Now:** Experience the power of SpeedySend.in by visiting [https://www.speedysend.in](https://www.speedysend.in).
 Simply click "Join Room" and start sharing files with anyone, anywhere, in real-time.

 **Open Source for Contributors:**

-Airdropp.in is an open source project and we welcome contributions from the developer community.
-If you have a contribution to the project or suggestions for improvement, please feel free to ask an issue or submit a download request to our [GitHub repository](https://github.com/yourusername/airdropp.in).
+SpeedySend.in is an open source project and we welcome contributions from the developer community.
+If you have a contribution to the project or suggestions for improvement, please feel free to ask an issue or submit a download request to our [GitHub repository](https://github.com/devajay07/Airdropp).

 **Dependencies:**

-Airdropp.in relies on the power of WebRTC for real-time peer-to-peer communication.
+SpeedySend.in relies on the power of WebRTC for real-time peer-to-peer communication.
 The application utilizes Socket.IO solely for signaling purposes to establish connections between peers.

 ## License